zyr2288/zg-assembler/doc/README-en.md

 2. `*` has a special meaning when not used as a multiplication sign, it means currect line original address. e.g. `.ORG *`.
 3. `$` has a special meaning when not used as hex sign, it means currect line base address.

+### String

+Sometimes data comes in the form of a string, for example `.DB "HELLO WORLD`

+But due to some special restrictions, such as the spaces in this string being hexadecimal `00`, a simple transformation can be performed with the following result

+`.DB "HELLO\x00WORLD`

+Unicode type:

+`.DB "HELLO\u{00}WORLD"`

 ---

 ### Comments and folding